L3DEVIL/VphonegagaInject/README.md

 The codes of floating mod menu.
 You don't need to change much unless you want to redesign it.
 The codes are explained in the comments (//...)

-- soundEnabled:
-Change to false if you don't want it to play sounds

 **MainActivity.java:**

 Starts the main activity.
 It won't be used if you implement the menu in the game